chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ![error-response-format-auto](./images/ords-config-list-include-defaults.png " ")

 > <sup><sup>1</sup>Global settings are those settings found in the `/[your ORDS configuration folder]/global/settings.xml` file.
-These settings apply to *all* ORDS instances, regardless of whether they are installed at the Container database (CDB) or Pluggable database (PDB) level.</sup>
+These settings apply to all ORDS instances, regardless of whether they are installed at the Container database (CDB) or Pluggable database (PDB) level.</sup>
 >
-> **NOTE:** An ORDS best practice is to install ORDS at the *PDB level*.
+> **NOTE:** An ORDS best practice is to install ORDS at the *PDB leve*l*.
 This configuration supports High-Availability, Fast Failover, rolling updates, etc. See our Best Practices page for [more details](https://www.oracle.com/database/technologies/appdev/rest/best-practices/).

 #### 2.18.1.1 `HTML` Mode

 ![error-response-format-html](./images/error-response-format-html.png " ")

-When the `error.responseFormat` value is set to `html`, all error responses are rendered in `HTML` format.
-This setting can be used to match the behavior of ORDS 20.3.1 *and prior* releases.
-The `HTML` format displays properly in web-browsers.
-However, for *non-human* clients, the `HTML` format is verbose and may be challenging to parse.
-The `JSON` format may be a better alternative for these applications.
+ORDS will render error responses in `HTML` format when you set the `error.responseFormat` value to `html`.
+You may use this setting to match the behavior of ORDS 20.3.1 and prior releases.
+The HTML format displays properly in web browsers.
+However, the HTML format is verbose for non-human clients and may be challenging to parse.
+The JSON format may be a better alternative for these applications.

 #### 2.18.1.2 `JSON` Mode

 ![error-response-format-json](./images/error-response-format-json.png " ")

-When the `error.responseFormat` value is set to `json`, error responses are rendered in `JSON` format.
+ORDS will render error responses in `JSON` format when you set the `error.responseFormat` value to `json`.
 The `JSON` format complies with the Problem Details for HTTP APIs standard<sup>2</sup>.

-While the `JSON` format may not display properly in browsers and can be challenging for non-technical users to decipher, it is terse and straightforward for *non-human* clients to parse.
-An exception to this may be in a command line environment; tools such as curl<sup>3</sup> make inspecting `JSON` simple.
+While the `JSON` format may not display correctly in browsers and can be challenging for non-technical users to decipher.
+Although *it is* terse and straightforward for non-human clients to parse.
+An exception to this may be in a command line environment; tools such as curl<sup>3</sup> make inspecting JSON simple.

 > <sup><sup>2</sup>Learn more: [RFC 7807 Problem Details for HTTP APIs](https://datatracker.ietf.org/doc/html/rfc7807)</sup>
 > <sup><sup>3</sup>[Download curl](https://curl.se)</sup>